Pronunciation Resources on the Web

 http://www.speechinaction.com

-This site is essentially an advertisement for an online course, but offers a free demo.
-The focus is on linking in connected speech (“streaming speech”).
+The focus is on linking in connected speech ('streaming speech').
 It demonstrates the possibilities for computer aided instruction in intonation.

 Return to Top